Meter - AppNote #1

 Use plastic tape to form a "hinge" at the top of the plate.

 Place the assembly on a worktable with the printing side down (away from you).
-In this photo the "hinge" can be seen.
+In this photo the plastic tape "hinge"

-Lift up the plate by its "hinge" as shown.
+Lift up the plate by that "hinge" as shown.

 Lower the plate back down to the printout, turn the assembly over and carefully press the paper against the plate.